 A powerful new paradigm of Internet-enabled relationships is transforming businesses across the globe.
 Companies that embrace "Web 2.0" technologies empower effective and lasting connections with employees, customers, and partners.
 These are powerful tools that can create and sustain competitive advantage-but the underlying technologies can also expose the business to complex and dynamic new risks.

-Juniper Networks® SRX Series Services Gateways, combined with Websense's V10000 Web Security Gateways, help companies enjoy the benefits of Web 2.0 solutions while mitigating the associated security challenges with power, speed, and flexibility.
+Juniper Networks® SRX Series Services Gateways, combined with the Websense® V10000[TM] G2 appliance and Websense Web Security Gateway, help companies enjoy the benefits of Web 2.0 solutions while mitigating the associated security challenges with power, speed, and flexibility.